Questioned document examination: Scope of document examination

-Some FDEs limit their work to the examination and comparison of handwriting; most inspect and examine the whole document in accordance with this ASTM standard.
+Some FDEs limit their work to the examination and comparison of handwriting; most inspect and examine the whole document in accordance with this standard.

 Types of document examined

 Documents feature prominently in all manner of business and personal affairs.
 Almost any type of document may become disputed in an investigation or litigation.
 For example, a questioned document may be a sheet of paper bearing handwriting or mechanically-produced text such as a ransom note, a forged cheque, or a business contract.
-It may be material not normally thought of as a 'document'.
-FDEs define the word "document" in a very broad sense as being any material bearing marks, signs, or symbols intended to convey a message or meaning to someone.
-This encompasses traditional paper documents but also includes things like graffiti on a wall, stamp impressions on meat products, or covert markings hidden in a written letter, among others.
+It may be material not normally thought of as a "document"; FDEs define the word "document" very broadly, as any material bearing marks, signs, or symbols intended to convey a message or meaning to someone.
+This includes, for example, graffiti on a wall, stamp impressions on meat products, and covert markings hidden in a written letter.